Swedish title: Jiddisch: Språk och litteratur - Fortsättningskurs I

 Language of instruction: English

-Eligibility: General and Yiddisch: Language and Literature (YIDB02) or equivalent
+Eligibility: General and Yiddish: Language and Literature, Level 1B (YIDB12) or equivalent.

-- Grammar, Reading Comprehension & Translation, 5 ECTS
+- Grammar, Reading Comprehension and Translation, 5 ECTS

 - Oral and Written Proficiency, 5 ECTS